 - A system with 64-bit aggregates cannot be reverted to a version of Data ONTAP lower than 8.0.
 So, think long and hard after that upgrade about whether you need 64-bit aggregates.
 Once you create them, they are here to stay.

 - Aggregates can be increased in size by adding disk – but not reduced in size.
 So, there’s no flexibility in being able to temporarily increase an aggregate size, then reducing it when capacity requirements decrease (or when data has been moved elsewhere).

-On balance, I haven’t reviewed other NAS vendor’s products to do a full comparision here, however as Netapp are perceived to be the market leader, I’d expect more from them after nearly 20 years of development.
-There are other NAS products out there and I can’t help thinking that it’s only a matter of time before their market share starts to hit the Netapp bottom line.
+On balance, I haven’t reviewed other NAS vendor’s products to do a full comparison here, however as NetApp are perceived to be the market leader, I’d expect more from them after nearly 20 years of development.
+There are other NAS products out there and I can’t help thinking that it’s only a matter of time before their market share starts to hit the NetApp bottom line.

 Comments are always welcome; please read our Comments Policy first.
 If you have any related links of interest, please feel free to add them as a comment for consideration.